Ever wondered how those beautiful travel photographs in magazines came to be? They are usually the result of dedication, persistence and hard work.

 Festivals Or Events

 Sometimes nothing inspires travel more than festivals or events.
-The explosion of colour, dance, music, food and even traditions can mean extraordinary photo opportunities.
+The explosion of color, dance, music, food and even traditions can mean extraordinary photo opportunities.
 If you are heading to a location where there will be a festival, make sure you do your research.

 Plan on where you can be to capture the best photos as it will inevitably be busy.
 Don’t forget to take plenty of memory cards as the last thing you’ll want, is to run out of space midway through.

-Food is a huge part of the experience of travelling.
+Food is a huge part of the experience of traveling.
 So it is one of the “must-have” photos in your collection from a destination.
 Usually, every region will have its own speciality.
 You should aim to capture as much of it as possible.
 Try to capture food outside using natural light (cloudy or overcast days are best as you will get an even light across your dish).

 If you have to photograph indoors, turn your flash off as it will only ruin the ambience of the place and wash your photos out.
 Raise your ISO instead of using your flash but only do so as much as you need to.
 The higher your ISO the more noise will appear in your photos.
 This will have a negative impact on the sharpness.